-Taking all these points into account Options knew or should have known when agreeing to accept introductions from Cape Verde4 Life there was a real risk of customer detriment.
-Options response to this was to require potential clients to sign the member declaration I referred to above.
-In my view that was not a fair and reasonable approach bearing in mind the Principles for Business and good industry practice.
-In my view the fair and reasonable approach would have been to decline to accept business from Cape Verde4 Life as Options' own process on its own proforma assessment form provided for, or as any reasonable essentially similar process would have provided for.
+Taking all these points into account, Options knew or should have known when agreeing to accept introductions from Cape Verde4 Life there was a real risk of customer detriment.
+Options response to this was to require potential clients to sign the declaration I referred to above.
+In my view that was not a fair and reasonable approach bearing in mind the Principles for Businesses and good industry practice.
+In my view the fair and reasonable approach would have been to decline to accept business from Cape Verde4 Life as Options' own process on its own proforma assessment form provided for or as any reasonable essentially similar process would have required.

-Was it fair and reasonable to proceed with Mr Q's instructions?
+Was it fair and reasonable to proceed with Mr W's instructions?

-In my view, for the reasons given, Options should have refused to accept Mr Q's application.
+In my view, for the reasons given, Options should have refused to accept Mr W's application.
 So, things should not have got beyond that.
-However, for completeness, I have considered whether it was fair and reasonable for Options to proceed with Mr Q's application.

-I acknowledge Mr Q signed the member declaration which gave warnings about the high-risk, speculative nature of the Salinas Sea investment.
-And it included a declaration that Mr Q wouldn't hold Options responsible for any losses resulting from the investment.
-However, I do not think this document demonstrates Options acted fairly and reasonably in proceeding with Mr Q's instructions.
+Mr W was asked to sign declarations.
+The declarations give warnings about the high-risk speculative nature of the selected investments.
+And it is likely they included a declaration that Mr W wouldn't hold Options responsible for any losses resulting from the investment.
+However, I do not think these documents demonstrate Options acted fairly and reasonably in proceeding with Mr W's instructions.

-Asking Mr Q to sign the declaration and indemnity absolving Options of all its responsibilities when it ought to have known that Mr Q's dealings with Cape Verde4 Life were putting him at significant risk of detriment was not the fair and reasonable thing to do.
+Asking Mr W to sign declarations and indemnities absolving Options of all its responsibilities when it ought to have known that Mr W's dealings with Cape Verde4 Life were putting him at significant risk of detriment was not the fair and reasonable thing to do.
 And it was not an effective way for Options to meet its regulatory obligations in the circumstances.
 It was not fair and reasonable to proceed on that basis.

-Further I do not consider it fair and reasonable for Options to avoid responsibility now on the basis of the indemnity Mr Q signed.
-Had Options acted appropriately in the circumstances, Mr Q should not have been able to proceed with his application.
-And as mentioned, he should not have got to the stage of signing the declaration.
+Further I do not consider it fair and reasonable for Options to avoid responsibility now on the basis of any indemnity Mr W signed.
+Had Options acted appropriately in the circumstances Mr W should not have been able to proceed with his application.
+And, as mentioned, he should not have got to the stage of signing the declaration.

-Is it fair to require Options to compensate Mr Q?
+Is it fair to require Options to compensate Mr W?

-Options said it did not cause Mr Q's loss because it is very likely he was keen to proceed with the investment and would have found a way to invest even if Options had not been dealing with Cape Verde4 Life.
-I don't agree.
+Options may say it did not cause Mr W's loss because it is very likely he was keen to proceed with the investment and would have found a way to invest even if Options had not been dealing with Cape Verde4 Life.

-I have seen no evidence to show Mr Q would have proceeded even if Options had rejected his application.
-It seems Mr Q was contacted by representatives of Cape Verde4 Life and that he wasn't looking for such investments.
-There is nothing to indicate Mr Q was highly motivated to make the investment or that he was being paid any kind of incentive payment to do so.
-I have not seen anything that makes me think Mr Q would have sought out another SIPP provider if Options had declined the application, or terminated the application, and explained why.
+I have seen no evidence to show Mr W would have proceeded even if Options had rejected his application.
+Mr W was contacted by Cape Verde4 Life, he was not looking for such investments.
+There is nothing to indicate Mr W was highly motivated to make the investment or that he was being paid any kind of incentive payment to do so.
+I have not seen anything that makes me think Mr W would have sought out another SIPP provider if Options had declined the application, or terminated the application, and explained why.

 In any event, I think any SIPP provider acting fairly and reasonably should have reached the conclusion it should not deal with Cape Verde4 Life.
-I do not think it would be fair to say Mr Q should not be compensated based on speculation that another SIPP operator might have made the same mistakes as Options did.
+I do not think it would be fair to say Mr W should not be compensated based on speculation that another SIPP operator might have made the same mistakes as Options did.

-I think it's fair and reasonable instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted the application, or would have terminated the transaction before completion.
+I think it's fair and reasonable instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted the application, or would have terminated the transaction before completion."